 “While our sites have been hacked, they were not done so by any actual terrorist groups.
 We are working with our team to resolve the issues,” said Carden via email.

-Federal officials investigated a similar situation last month when the sites for Montgomery Inn and Moerlein Lager House were taken on by hackers claiming to support the Islamic State.
+Federal officials investigated a similar situation last month when the websites for Montgomery Inn and Moerlein Lager House were taken on by hackers claiming to support the Islamic State.
 In that incident, a cyber analyst said the attack was most likely not targeted at Cincinnati but rather at websites with vulnerable security.

 3CDC, the Cincinnati Center City Development Corporation, is a development and finance organization that focuses on downtown neighborhood revitalization projects.